coral-xyz/xnft/docs/instructions/create-a-permissioned-install.md

 Similar to [Create an Install](#create-an-install) but is meant for the installation of a "private" xNFT given that the signer has been granted access by the xNFT's install authority.

+The account receiving the installation should be the one signing for the transaction, and uses their associated `Access` program account as a permissioning gateway to initialize the `Install` (similar to the purpose of an authentication token or API key for HTTP requests).
+This requires the install authority of the xNFT to create an `Access` program account for the wallet prior to this instruction via the [`grant_access`](/instructions/grant-access.md) instruction.

 ## Accounts

 | Name           | Signer | Writable | Description                                                              |